San Jose, California

 What are San Jose price ranges in 2026?

 Almaden Valley + Cambrian (top-tier schools, established single-family) typically runs $1.5M-$3M+.
 Willow Glen (downtown character) runs $1.5M-$3M.
 Rose Garden / Naglee Park runs $1.5M-$2.5M.
 Berryessa / Evergreen / Edenvale (east + south-east) runs $1M-$1.7M for comparable inventory.
 Downtown / mid-town condos run $500K-$900K.
 Smaller SFH downtown runs $1.1M-$1.5M.
-San Jose has the widest inventory variety of any Bay Area city.
+San Jose offers a wide inventory variety, from entry-level condos to estate-level single-family homes.

 How do San Jose school districts work?